suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

 - Change skill functions
 - Add `isExtendDuration` to `Buff` struct.
 If it is `TRUE` buff duration can be extended, when extending it will change buff level to the latest applying level.
 - Add `maxStack` to `Buff` struct.
 It will be used while `isExtendDuration` is `FALSE` to make buff stackable.
+- Add `doNotRemoveOnDead`.
+If it is `TRUE` buff won't be remove from character when character dead.
+- Socket enhancer items can apply status effects.
+- Buffs can apply status effects.
 - Add `goldRate` to `CharacterStats` struct.
 - Add `expRate` to `CharacterStats` struct.
 - Add `/gold_rate (float)` to default GM commands, use it to set gold rate.
 - Add `/exp_rate (float)` to default GM commands, use it to set exp rate.
-- Add `doNotRemoveOnDead`.
-If it is `TRUE` buff won't be remove from character when character dead.
 - Add `onEquipmentModelsInstantiated (equipPosition)` action to `BaseCharacterModel`, it will be called when instantiating equipment model when equipping equipment.
 - Add `onEquipmentModelsDestroyed (equipPosition)` action to `BaseCharacterModel`, it will be called when destroying equipment model when unequipping equipment.
 - Change `BaseEquipmentEntity` to be partial class.